tbensky/3dprinted-mask/README.md

 Here’s what we’ve learned about materials.

-N95.
 Ideally, you’d like to use some N95 material, but this is in short supply.
 If you have a mask made of N95, you can cut up the mask and get many uses out of the material itself, instead of just one (one use per medical mask).

-No N95?
-It turns out that HEPA vacuum cleaner bags work well for this, as outlined [here](https://smartairfilters.com/en/blog/best-materials-make-diy-face-mask-virus/) (see graphs) and [here](https://www.ncbi.nlm.nih.gov/pubmed/24229526).
+If you do not have an N95 mask, HEPA vacuum cleaner bags work well for this, as outlined [here](https://smartairfilters.com/en/blog/best-materials-make-diy-face-mask-virus/) (see graphs) and [here](https://www.ncbi.nlm.nih.gov/pubmed/24229526).
 You can start with common bags like this one, which claims to filter down to 2 micrometers.

 <p align="center">
    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/kenmore.JPG">